nikhilnagar503/Data_wherehousing_project/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project provides a comprehensive, end-to-end example of building a data warehouse and performing analytics using SQL Server.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This project provides a comprehensive, end-to-end example of building a data warehouse and performing analytics using My SQL .
 It serves as a practical portfolio piece showcasing skills in data engineering, data modeling, and data analysis, following industry best practices.

 ---